KarenMatoke/mydepsample/README.md

 Login -> Account -> Settings -> Webhooks
 https://github.com/KarenMatoke/mydepsample/settings/hooks

-webhooks are per git repository
+webhooks are per git repository under the repo "settings" for this mydepsample repository, go to this URL: https://github.com/KarenMatoke/mydepsample/settings

 Webhooks allow external services to be notified when certain "events" happen.
 When the specified events happen, we’ll send a POST request to each of the URLs you provide.
 Learn more in our Webhooks Guide. https://api.snyk.io/webhook/github/b5994935-bf92-47d9-bf73-41679caae75f (pull_request and push)